karmab/kcli/doc/index.md

 ## Fake

-you can also use a fake provider to get a feel of how kcli works (or to generate the cloudinit scripts)
+you can also use a fake provider to get a feel of how kcli works (or to generate scripts to run on baremetal)

 ```
 fake: